 However, not all the bugs that look like cockroaches are actually ones!
 In reality, many common bugs will have many of the same characteristics, and this can cause needless anxiety and sometimes even lead to an expensive pest control call.

 Here, I’ll give you ways to be sure of these cockroach impostors, and ways to keep them from invading your home.
-With a little knowledge, you can avoid that stress of mistaken identity and even adapt your space nicely.
+This guide also transforms you into a confident insect identifier.

 Because they are so large and dark, Palmetto bugs are often confused with cockroaches.
 In fact, these bugs are a kind of cockroach, and they are especially common in humid regions.
 In addition, water bugs and palmetto bugs can also sometimes be confused and can cause disguised worry.